coderamen666/srd-v3.5-md/psionics/psionic-powers-g-p.md

 creatures within range.
 You can include or exclude from this broadcast any creature you can see, as well as any creature that you know or know of. *Mass missive* is strictly a one-way exchange from you to the subjects.
-If you do not share a common language, the subjects "hear" meaningless mental syllables.
+If you do not share a common language, the subjects “hear” meaningless mental syllables.

-**Augment:** For every 2 additional power points you spend, this power's range increases by 40 feet and its save DC increases by 1.
+**Augment:** For every 2 additional power points you spend, this power’s range increases by 40 feet and its save DC increases by 1.

 ## Modify Memory, Psionic